DurhamARC-Training/BasicParallelProgramming/lectures/par-intro/README.md

 > _Slurm_ is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.
 [Source](https://slurm.schedmd.com/quickstart.html)

+Slurm provides users with a framework for starting, executing, and monitoring work, typically in the form of batch jobs and job arrays, on a set of allocated nodes.

 A batch job is typically written on a login node and is submitted to Slurm from there.
 A job script file contains:

 * instructions to Slurm describing the resources (CPU, memory, time, etc) needed for the job and any other Slurm settings